medeiros/medeiros.github.io/_posts/2020-10-13-Kafka-Consumer-Concepts.md

 ### Importart throughput properties

-Some importart properties that can improve you throughput is below listed.
+Some important properties that can improve you throughput is below listed.
 If there is no need to improve throughput, those can remain as defaults:

 - `fetch.min.bytes` (default: 1): control how many data can be send in a